 WILDLIFE RESCUE & REHABILITATION

-Rescuing, Rehabilitating And Releasing Animals Confiscated From The Illegal Wildlife Trade
+Rescuing, Rehabilitating and Releasing Animals Confiscated from the Illegal Wildlife Trade

 why WILDLIFE RESCUE?

-Our rescue work directly targets these threats to wild populations.
-We use the media coverage of rescues and releases, to help educate the public, and raise awareness on the impacts of the illegal wildlife trade.
+Our rescue work aims to reduce these threats, by directly targeting known areas of threat to wild populations.
+We use our media coverage of rescues and releases, to help educate the public, and raise awareness on the impacts of the illegal wildlife trade.

 Our aim is that all rescued, rehabilitated and captive born carnivores and pangolins are released back to the wild, and that these releases support the conservation of wild populations.

 As part of the pre-release preparation, animals undergo health checks and have their feeding habits, behavior, weight and body condition closely monitored.